sagan/simplegoproxy/README.md

 simplegoproxy -enable-all -key abc -open-http
 ```

+### URL encryption

+Instead of putting the plain text target url inside the entrypoint url.
+If request signing is enabled, simplegoproxy also accepts the "encrypted form entrypoint url" in which the target url exists as cipher text.

+To get the encrypted form entrypoint url, use the `-encrypt` flag with `-sign` when signing an url using CLI; Or check the "Encrypt" checkbox in Admin UI.

+Note the "Modification parameters fronting" does not work with URL encryption -- the whole target url with all query parameters will be encrypted.
+The encrypted entrypoint url contains only one path segment, e.g.: `http://localhost:8380/abcdefghijklmnopqrstuvwxyz`.

+The target urls are encrypted using "key" flag value as the cryptographic key.
+If you change the key, all previously generated entrypoint urls will be inaccessible.

 ### Referer restrictions

 If any `_sgp_referer` parameter is provided.
 Simplegoproxy will validate the `Referer` header of the request to the entrypoint url and only allow theses requests which referer match with at lease one provided `_sgp_referer` value.